-Concentrations of Credit Risk - Financial instruments, which potentially subject the Agency to concentrations of credit risk, consist primarily of cash and accounts receivable.
-The Agency's financing sources are primarily grants from federal and state governmental entities.
-Management does not believe significant credit risk exists at June 30, 2011.
+Concentrations of Credit Risk - Financial instruments, which potentially subject the Agency to concentrations of credit risk, consist primarily of cash and receivables.
+Cash deposits are held in federally insured banks.
+The Agency's receivables are primarily due from federal and state governmental entities.
+Accordingly, Management does not believe significant credit risk exists at June 30, 2012.

-Subsequent Events - The Agency has evaluated events and transactions through December 21, 2011, the date of these financial statements were issued for items that should potentially be recognized or disclosed.
+Subsequent Events - The Agency has evaluated events and transactions through December 28, 2012, the date of these financial statements were issued for items that should potentially be recognized or disclosed.

-NOTE 2 - DEPOSITS
+NOTE 2 - RECEIVABLES